 Families, focus on wildlife and ease with kids

-Unforgettable memories together as a family!
+Make Unforgettable memories with your family!

-Customize Your orca family Tours
+Customize Your Tour

 The Orca Family Menu

-Most Importantly – The Fun!
+Most Importantly – Fun!

-- Park and land use permits
+- Park & land use permits

 WHAT’S NOT INCLUDED?

 Not included in the tour cost are accommodation before or after the kayaking portion of your trip;

 - Personal transport to/from our meeting point in Alder Bay